 - Love, in contrast, is often characterized by feelings of safety, security, and contentment

 - Understanding the physical and emotional differences between lust and love can help you make more informed decisions about your relationships.
-If you’re getting signs he wants you badly sexually or signs she can’t keep her hands off you, chances are it’s pure lust
+If you’re getting signs he wants you badly or signs she can’t keep her hands off you, chances are it’s pure lust

 8. Selflessness and compromise